evgeniums/cpp-validator/docs/index.md

 ```

 - The first validator extracts a value of the nested member twice because each member in a validator is evaluated independently.
 If object is a nested container with huge number of elements then that extraction overhead can be noticeable.
-- The second validator extracts a value only once and then invokes two operators one by one which is quite fast but can be a little bit more expensive than the forth variant.
+- The second validator extracts a value only once and then invokes two operators one by one which is quite fast but can be a little bit more expensive than the fourth variant.
 - The third validator pre-extracts intermediate value of a partial member's path and then invokes nested validator that finishes value extraction and applies final validation.
 As a result, full actual validation procedure and its speed are the same as with the second validator.
 - The fourth validator extracts a value once and invokes a single "atomic" operator which is the most effective way to solve this sample task.